-- Strengthens parents as individuals and as partners by offering guidance and information as parents perform their leadership functions in the family. - Involves parents, families, and community volunteers in the activities of the program and supervises volunteer efforts. - Participates in parent orientation meetings. - Supports parent activities by providing childcare when applicable. - Involves parent/families in the development of the child's school readiness goals and identify activities, which parents/families can utilize as educational activities at home. - Develops good rapport and communication with parents and reinforces the concept that parents are the prime educators of their children. - Attends required parent meetings.
+- Strengthens parents as individuals and as partners by offering guidance and information as parents perform their leadership functions in the family. - Involves parents, families, and community volunteers in the program's activities and supervises volunteer efforts. - Participates in parent orientation meetings. - Supports parent activities by providing childcare when applicable. - Involves parents/families in the development of the child's school readiness goals and identifies activities, which parents/families can utilize as educational activities at home. - Develops good rapport and communication with parents and reinforces the concept that parents are the prime educators of their children. - Attends required parent meetings.